Britain’s Biggest Living Garden

 Image: HGS Horticultural Society

-2024 sees the launch of “Britain’s Biggest Living Garden”, an ambitious project seeking to establish HGS as the most biodiverse area of urban Britain.
-“Britain’s Biggest Living Garden” will become a national flagship that showcases the impact communities can have on nurturing and supporting wildlife around them.
+2024 saw the launch of “Britain’s Biggest Living Garden”, an ambitious project seeking to establish HGS as the most biodiverse area of urban Britain.
+“Britain’s Biggest Living Garden” will become a national flagship that showcases the impact communities can have on nurturing and supporting wildlife around them, and the collective impact of domestic gardens.

 It is commonly thought that to impact biodiversity you either need a huge estate to “re-wild” or that you must accept an unruly garden that is neither usable or beautiful.
 These could not be further from the truth.